Kite (1998 film): Live-action film

 A live action film adaptation of Kite was reported to be in various stages of pre-production for several years, with American film director Rob Cohen attached as either director or producer.
 On September 2, 2011, David R. Ellis took the helm for the remake.
 On December 17, 2012, Samuel L. Jackson announced that he was the first to join the cast of Ellis's Kite, with filming taking place in Johannesburg.
 The film, which takes place in a post-financial collapse corrupt society, follows a girl who tries to track down her father's killer with help from his ex-partner.
 On February 3, 2013, Ralph Ziman took over as director of the film after Ellis died on January 7, 2013; actors India Eisley and Callan McAuliffe subsequently joined the cast.
 On May 10, 2013, The Weinstein Company acquired worldwide distribution rights for Kite, with a release date of August 25, 2014.

 Reception

-Helen McCarthy in 500 Essential Anime Movies called the anime a "shocking story of violence, abuse and perverted self-justification".
+Critical reception of Kite has been generally positive.
+Helen McCarthy in 500 Essential Anime Movies called Kite a "shocking story of violence, abuse and perverted self-justification".
+THEM Anime Reviews gave the Director's Cut of Kite a 4 out of 5 star rating, praising the story, character development, animation and action sequences, but criticized the character designs, stating that "everyone but Sawa (possibly Oburi) is monstrously ugly."
+They also stated that they only recommended the Director's Cut for those of age to watch it.

+Anime News Network gave Kite a perfect A+ rating, praising the story, animation, artwork, character development and Yasuomi Umetsu's writing, with their only complaints being that it was too short and that the excessive violence and sex scenes may be too much for some.
+They concluded that "Kite has enough originality to stand on its own, and in the land of animation, there are really no competitors.
+No animation I've seen to date has achieved the level of gritty realism along with the satisfying level of suspense and depraved beauty as this one."